boy1dr/SpleeterGui/README.md

 This project is a simple C# desktop front end for Spleeter.

+ 4/05/2020 Version 2.4 Bug fix: "full bandwidth" mode checked but not enabled by default.
 27/12/2019 Version 2.3 Accessibility update (process button, tab order, access labels and descriptions, ding on complete etc)
 24/12/2019 Version 2.2 New windows MSI installer.
 Drag and drop processing.
 21/12/2019 Version 2.0 update.
 Interface update, added Batch processing.